You came to Chicago for the ‘Life of the Mind.’

 Thanks to a generous donation from Larry R. and Kathleen Gilles Seidel, Career Advancement is pleased to offer the Seidel Scholars PRISM Grant.
 The Seidel Scholars PRISM Grant gives students the opportunity to explore a career-related individual project with the hope of inspiring students to translate their academic interests into careers outside of an academic setting.

 The grant cannot be used to fund unpaid internships, volunteer work, classes, or projects that are exclusively academic.
-Students may partake in an apprenticeship for the beginning half of the summer if additional knowledge is necessary in order to successfully complete the project (if you are considering this please contact Jeannette Daly: email@example.com to ensure your vision fits within the parameters of the grant).
+Students may partake in an apprenticeship for the beginning half of the summer if additional knowledge is necessary in order to successfully complete the project (if you are considering this please contact Alison DeVries at email@example.com to ensure your vision fits within the parameters of the grant.).

-The Seidel Scholars PRISM Grant sponsors innovative and novel professional experiences designed by the applicant essentially allowing students to create their own “non-traditional internship”.
+The Seidel Scholars PRISM Grant sponsors innovative and novel professional experiences designed by the applicant, essentially allowing students to create their own “non-traditional internship”.
 Each professional experience should result in a tangible final project.
 This project should creatively put some aspect of the student’s PRISM major (methodologies, research interests, etc.) into practice.
-Some previous examples of Seidel projects include writing novels, curating museum exhibits, filming documentaries, and researching family histories.
+Previous examples of Seidel projects include writing poetry chapbooks, illustrating comic books, curating museum exhibits, filming documentaries, and researching family histories.

-The grant funds three 8-10 week student projects with each student receiving a $4,000 stipend for the summer.
+The grant funds three to four 8-10 week student projects with each student receiving a $4,000 stipend for the summer.

-Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the PRISM fields (Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, English Language and Literature, History, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Political Science, Psychology, Romance Languages and Literatures, and Sociology) are eligible to apply.
+Only currently enrolled 1st-3rd year undergraduate students (including International Students) with declared majors in the PRISM fields (Anthropology, Art History, Cinema and Media Studies, Comparative Human Development, Creative Writing, English Language and Literature, History, Interdisciplinary Studies in the Humanities, Linguistics, Near Eastern Languages and Civilizations, Philosophy/Allied Fields, Political Science, Psychology, and Sociology) are eligible to apply.
 Coursework, however extensive, in one or more of these fields is not sufficient.
 Students should check their myUChicago portal prior to the application deadline to ensure that the correct major displays on the academic record.

 First year students may apply for the grant upon completion of the Declaration of Intent to Major Form provided in the application and declare a PRISM major immediately if chosen as a grant recipient.
 This form is only for the use of first year students who wish to apply for the Seidel Scholars PRISM Grant – it will not be accepted from second and third year students in lieu of an official declaration on the myUChicago portal.